 Human beings have used storytelling throughout time to create connection, facilitate healing, and coax transformation.
-As storytellers at RTC, we engage with this art every day during book writing.
-We work with clients—with you—to collaboratively pull apart the fabric of your life and the events therein, and we look at the pieces together, thread by thread.
+As storytellers, we engage with this art every day.
+We work with storytellers—with you—to collaboratively pull apart the fabric of your life and the events therein, and we look at the pieces together, thread by thread.
 Through that practice, we pay homage to the colors and textures of your life—whether bold, silky reds; shaggy, tattered grays; or flimsy, sun-faded bits that seem not to belong.

-We engage in our collective pulling apart of your story in a safe space, one where we can laugh and cry and, yes, even shake our heads and shout.
-We weave our fingers through your tapestry—this fabric made of your beliefs, experiences, perspectives, dreams, and fears.
-Consistent shapes and predictable lines emerge, and we see your story’s pattern revealing itself.
-It has been dying—for as many years as you’ve been alive—to be seen.
+We support you in the pulling apart of your story in a safe space, one where we can laugh and cry together and, yes, even shake our heads and shout.
+We weave our fingers through each other's tapestry—this fabric made of each other's beliefs, experiences, perspectives, dreams, and fears.
+Consistent shapes and predictable lines emerge, and we see each story’s pattern revealing itself.
+Your story has been dying—for as many years as you’ve been alive—to be seen.

-At some point, maybe even before we’ve begun the book writing process, you ask, often out loud, “Who am I to share my story?
+At some point, likely before we crossed paths, you asked out loud, “Who am I to share my story?
 What makes me think my story is more important than anyone else’s?”
-You’re worried that perhaps you’re too ordinary, too boring, too cocky to think that someone else would want to read your words.
+You worried that perhaps you’re too ordinary, too boring, too cocky to think that someone else would want to read or hear your words.
 We listen to you and we nod our heads.
 We know this one well.
 And we tell you, with the loose threads of your entire life strewn in mad chaos across our laps, that “We, fellow human, are storytellers.”